Roblyat/algorithmic_payload_estimation/docs/reserach/Chapter_1_Introduction/concept.md

   In that sensor–free variant, the effective rigid body “robot+gripper” would be defined by the hardware configuration used during data collection (without FT sensor mass and lever arm), and payload–induced residuals could be interpreted directly in joint space and then transformed to the tool frame for PDPI.
   The FT–based experiments in this thesis should therefore be seen as a **validation of the joint–space modelling and frame transformation**, rather than as a strict requirement that all deployments must equip a permanent force/torque sensor.

-- drive-drain effects are stick–slip, small backlash, hysteresis, temperaure etc.

--   \item Evaluate the resulting DeLaN+LSTM architecture as a foundation for PDPI: first by quantifying joint-torque and flange-wrench prediction accuracy across diverse trajectories, and then by analysing how deviations between the nominal wrench and measured wrenches correlate with changes in attached payloads.